PostgreSQL For Loop

 return next expression;

-They don’t return from the function- they just simply add zero or more rows to the function result set.
-It executes and then continues with the next statement in the pgsql function.
-As the result next is executed, the resulting setup is built it.
+They don’t return from the function- they add zero or more rows to the function result set.
+It executes and then continues with the following statement in the pgsql function.
+As the result is next executed, the resulting setup is built.

 RETURN QUERY has a variant RETURN QUERY EXECUTE that specifies the query executed dynamically.

 If you declared the function outside the parameters, write just RETURN NEXT with no expression.
-On each execution process, the current value of output parameters, variables will be executed and save a return value as a low result.
-To create parameters outside function, a query example is given below with the result:
+On each execution process, the current value of output parameters and variables will be executed and saved as a return value as a low result.
+To create parameters outside the function, a query example is given below with the result:

 create or replace function get_all_films()